robertxluo/Harvard-CS50/pset5/speller/README.md

 ## What is pneumonoultramicroscopicsilicovolcanoconiosis?

-"An artificial long word said to mean a lung disease caused by inhaling very fine ash and sand dust.""
+"An artificial long word said to mean a lung disease caused by inhaling very fine ash and sand dust."

 ## According to its man page, what does `getrusage` do?